IDWise Smart Onboarding SDK for Flutter

 Android Code Example

-You can find the MainActivity.kt
+You can find the sample MainActivity.kt that showcases the integration with IDWise Android Native Framework.

 iOS Code Example

-for a Flutter project that showcases the integration with IDWise iOS Framework.
+You can find the sample AppDelegate.swift that showcases the integration with IDWise iOS Framework.